EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 make logs
 ```

-(You can run `make help` to see the descriptions of all of the commands.)
+(You can also run `make help` to see the descriptions of all of the
+commands and/or type `make` and then press your TAB key to show
+completions.)

 ## Firewall